Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Think of it like hiring for any important job.
 You want someone with a proven track record, the right credentials, and clear communication.
 Taking the time to vet your options will give you peace of mind and a durable, beautiful roof that stands the test of time.

-Checking for Licenses and Insurance
+Why Licenses and Insurance Are Non-Negotiable

 Before you even start discussing materials or getting quotes, your first step is to verify that any contractor you consider is properly licensed, bonded, and insured.
 This is non-negotiable.
 As experts from Florida Roofing and Gutters note, “Always use a licensed roofing company.
 DIY or unlicensed work can lead to leaks, void warranties, and cause insurance claims to be denied.”